sjovic/library/tech9/day1/README.md

 Step 2 - Creating domain and service layers
 -------------------------------------------

-1. Create base package and create an additonal package named 'domain'
+1. Create base package and create an additional package named 'domain'
-2. Create two domain classes: Category
+2. Create domain class Category
 3. Add the corresponding service layer
-4. Add in-memory implementation for Category entity, which later will be replaced with persistance layer.
+4. Add in-memory implementation for Category entity, which later will be replaced with persistence layer.

 Step 2 - Assignment
 -------------------

-Add the Book entity to project with the folowing properties: Id, Name, Category, ISBN No. of pages, publish date.
+Add the Book entity to project with the following properties: Id, Name, Category, ISBN No. of pages, publish date.

 Step 3 - Unit testing